elemprod/lptask/test/POSIX/README.md

 The project performs unit testing the task interval math functions which are used for calculating the task time to expiration.
 The program verifies that interval is correctly calculated for the possible timer roll over conditions.

-## Context Test
-test/POSIX/projects/context_test/

-The project tests configuring and starting tasks from different contexts.
-Tasks are added from inside a separate thread to simulate task being accessed from inside an embedded interrupt handler.

 ## Interval Test
 test/POSIX/projects/interval_test/